goonstation/goonstation/tgui/docs/secret-interfaces.md

 ## Troubleshooting
 - VSCode hides `+secret/tgui/interfaces/`; use the mirrored copy under `interfaces-secret`.
 - If it doesn’t load: confirm the bundle exists in `+secret/browserassets/src/tgui/`, the mapping has a token for your interface, and the browser console isn’t showing a failed script load.

+## Notes

+A `dummy.tsx` in `interfaces-secret/` is bundled as `secret-dummy` to force a stable secret entry for all coders, keeping the main `tgui.bundle.js` rspack-generated runtime identical.
+If this was not present, rspack would prune some of the loader code.